IskandarAlex2/IskandarAlex2/README.md

 <img align="right" width="126" src="https://img.saihex.com/saihex.svg">

-I own [Saihex Studios](https://github.com/Saihex) which is a small studio organization made by me where we focused on developing media entertainment as well as Free Open-Source Software!
+I own [Saihex Studios](https://github.com/Saihex) which is a small studio organization I made where we focused on developing media entertainment and Free Open-Source Software!
 I do most of my work under the **Saihex Studios** organization and any repositories under my profile are often a side project that I don't plan to maintain for long.

+I used this page as my main social media hub because I can write this in a way I enjoy and link to anywhere (of course, all links here are HTTP**S** and SFW).
+This page only serves as my social network navigation signboard where the links down below are the signs.

+I am not a very social person and often gets uncomfortable in large groups of people so I won't be that direct with each of my audiences.

 Links:
 - [Saihex Studios Main Website](https://www.saihex.com)